 That said, if you’re concerned enough to wonder if there is a problem, also be conservative in managing your horse.
 So, for example, if you think your horse is lame, cut back on exercise for a few days, instead of riding him normally and potentially turning a minor problem into a major one.
 If you think he doesn’t feel good, don’t take him out and make him jump fences; would you want someone to force you to exercise if you didn’t feel well?
 A good bit of common sense goes a long way when it comes to looking after your horse.

-Not every problem of your horse requires veterinary attention, but, if you have a question, pick up the phone and call your veterinarian.
-Sometimes, people will worry that if they call, it might be a bother.
+If you have a question, pick up the phone and call your veterinarian.
+Sometimes, I find that people will worry that if they call, it might be a bother.
 It’s not.
-Veterinarians care about horses, and we all want to have the opportunity to see a problem early, when we might be able to do something about it, rather than when it’s too late.
+Veterinarians really do care about horses, and we all want to have the opportunity to see a problem early, when we might be able to do something about it, rather than when it’s too late.